Technical SEO plan – eCommerce SEO guide II

 However, if you do have a reason, you can set a canonical tag (“rel=canonical”) to ensure that Google only indexes one of the pages.
 This tells Google that certain pages are the same or very similar, letting them know they shouldn’t be treated as a unique page.

-CLEVER INSIGHT: Canonical tags don’t only solve duplicate content issues but also help make backlings more valuable.
+CLEVER TIP: Canonical tags don’t only solve duplicate content issues but also help make backlings more valuable.
 This happens because those links pointing to different URLs reroute to a single URL (the canonical one) and make those links more powerful.

 You can also add a “noindex, follow” meta robots tag to make sure those pages get dropped out of the index as soon as Google re-crawls them: